JinmiaoChenLab/SpaMosaic/docs/index.rst

 ..
-SpaMosaicTutorial documentation master file, created by sphinx-quickstart on Fri Oct  4 10:20:07 2024.
+SpaMosaic documentation master file, created by sphinx-quickstart on Fri Oct  4 10:20:07 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.